DSCI-310/DSCI-310-Group-5/doc/jbook/_build/html/_sources/breast_cancer_prediction.md

     "precision",
 ]
 ```

-We create a function which applies the given model for X_train, y_train and then returns mean and std of cross-validation scores.

 We decide to test 3 models: Decision Tree, kNN and Logistic Regression.
 Decision Tree, kNN, Logistic Regression are simple models with fast fit_time and moderate precision and accuracy and suitable for the classification/prediction task.